Tennessee inmate says he hurt badly during lethal injection without deactivating defibrillator

 Intellectual disability claim

-In recent years, Black's legal team has unsuccessfully tried to get a new hearing over whether he is intellectually disabled and ineligible for the death penalty under U.S. Supreme Court precedent.
+In recent years, Black's legal team has unsuccessfully tried to get a new hearing about an intellectual disability they say he's exhibited since childhood.
+People with intellectually disabilities are constitutionally barred from execution.

 Jeffrey Collins in Columbia, South Carolina, contributed to this story.